dc-Ragnarok/Fenrir/readme.md

 ## Support

-Fenrir currently supports PHP 8.1 & PHP 8.2.
+Fenrir currently supports PHP 8.1 to 8.3.
-Tests should pass nightly 8.3 builds, but this is not a supported usecase.
+Tests should pass nightly 8.4 builds, but this is not a supported usecase.

 If you're using this in a Apache2/Nginx/etc webserver environment, you should probably limit yourself to only using Fenrir's REST capabilities.
 These environments typically don't allow long-running processes.